jbreeden/mruby-glib/README.md

 IO abstraction via `GIOStream`s.
 Along with the absence of awkward memory pool management, this makes dealing with the code much easier.

-While both projects were initially generated with [mruby-bindings](https://github.com/jbreeden/mruby-bindings), the version used for `mruby-glib` was more mature, generating more idiomatic binding code.
+While both projects were initially generated with [mruby-bindings](https://github.com/jbreeden/mruby-bindings), ~~the version used for `mruby-glib` was more mature, generating more idiomatic binding code.~~ (Update: mruby-apr has since been upgraded to the latest mruby-bindings version, and these issues have been resolved.)

 *+1 APR*

 `mruby-apr` does not require linking to LGPL code, and it easier to distribute as a single executable.

+`mruby-apr` is also much smaller, and the C code is better maintained. `mruby-glib` still has a lot of code bloat leftover from the initial code generation.
+While this won't hurt you at runtime, your compile times will suffer.

 *+1 for both*

 Both libraries will give you familiar file, directory, and environment access methods.
 Both can spawn processes.
-Both are cross platform.
+Both are cross platform (at least in theory, though I've yet to build mruby-glib on Windows).
 Both have a CRuby compatible `Dir.glob` implementation.
 Both are free :)

 MRuby-GLib API
 ==============